Our priority landscapes

 - South Australia:

 Kojonup, Beringa, Chereninup Creek, Monjebup (including Monjebup North), Hamelin, Eurardy, Charles Darwin

 Liffey Valley Reserves, South Esk Pine, Friendly Beaches

-We work in partnership with several Aboriginal groups to plan and deliver conservation and socio-economic outcomes on their land and sea country.
+We work in partnership with 11 Aboriginal groups on their land and sea country, and 14 Traditional Owner groups on our reserves to deliver conservation and socio-economic outcomes.
 Our total partnerships cover a management area of 10.1 million hectares.
-We also work with Traditional Owner groups across our reserves to manage country and return the bush to good health.

 We collaborate with private landholders, communities, and other conservation groups across Australia that share our vision of ‘healthy Country, protected forever’.
 By engaging with and within communities, we achieve so much more than we could if we were working alone.